bayuarp26/studio-major/README.md

 **⭐ Star this repository if you find it helpful!**

-Made with energy, effort, sleepless nights, and time by [Bayu Arp](https://github.com/bayuarp26)
+Made with energy, effort, sleepless nights, and time by [Wahyu Pratomo](https://github.com/bayuarp26)

 </div>